Cape Town Commercial Property Market Insights

 Fundamentally Stronger Than Peers

 Cape Town enters 2026 with a property market that has decoupled from national trends.
-The combination of the "Cape Premium," a still-contained interest rate environment (7.00% repo following the SARB's 28 May 2026 hike), and robust demand fundamentals positions the city for sustained growth.
+The combination of the "Cape Premium," a still-contained interest rate environment (7.00% repo following the SARB's 28 May 2026 hike, next decision 23 July 2026), and robust demand fundamentals positions the city for sustained growth.

 Industrial